Rabbitty Download

 • Go do something else: Feel free to switch to another app, check your email, or grab a coffee.
 Rabbitty monitors the task in the background and fires a native macOS notification the second it finishes or gets stuck waiting for your approval.

-• Work on parallel projects: Press ⌘T again to open a new tab, navigate to a different folder, and spin up another agent.
+• Work on parallel projects: Press ⌘T again to start another agent, in this project or another one.
 Rabbitty runs them concurrently and uses the sidebar status indicators to highlight exactly which project needs a decision.

 Next